alexpovel/srgn/CONTRIBUTING.md

 binary needed), making it platform-independent.
 The downside is that custom parsing is used.
 This has known warts.
 Those warts have workarounds:

-- the README contains the full output of `srgn --help`, which is also tested against.
-  Run [`./scripts/update-readme.py`](./scripts/update-readme.py) to update this README section automatically if you updated it.
 - the tests contain [**hard-coded names of CLI options**](https://github.com/alexpovel/srgn/blob/8ff54ee53ac0a53cdc4791b069648ee4511c7b94/tests/readme.rs#L494-L521).
   This is necessary as otherwise it'd be unclear if a string `--foo` should be a flag (no argument) or an option (an argument follows, `--foo bar`).

-All these could be considered plain bugs in the custom parser.
-They would certainly be fixable, given the time.

 ### Custom macros to work around `clap`